Circul ideilor...continuare, azi citeva "jurnale" ale profesorilor

 For-Profits in Disguise?
 Evidence from Executive

-Compensation in the Nursing Home Industry
+Compensation in the Nursing Home Industry" (August 2,

 2004).
 University of Virginia Legal Working Paper Series.